 Mark Twain

 In leadership, as in life, one is never too important to be kind.
-It’s not only about reaching the top but also about lifting others as we climb.
+It's not only about reaching the top but also about lifting others as we climb.
 Our measure of success lies not just in our achievements, but in the positive difference we make in the lives of others.
-Being kind is our legacy.
-It’s the part of leadership that outlives us.
+Kindness is our legacy.
+It's the part of leadership that outlives us.